 Our classes have been correlated to the current state standards.
 If you need help making decisions about classes, we will be happy to assist you.
-Standard alignments are available on our website.
+Standard correlations are available on our website.

 Once the class selections are decided upon, mail or fax the class request form.
-Don't forget to include any special needs or dietary restrictions.
+Do not forget to include any equipment needed for the independent classes and to provide a tentative list of any special needs or dietary restrictions.
 The class request form should be sent one month prior to your field study.

 Journal questions are available for most Rock Eagle instructor led classes.
 We encourage you to have your students keep journals while at Rock Eagle.
 It may help you in assessing the trip, as well as being a powerful tool in self-reflection for students.
-It may also be a great memory piece for them in the future.
-Breaks between classes and before or after meals are great times for students to write in their journals.
+Breaks between classes are great times for students to write in their journals.
 It is most effective if they are given time to write at least a little bit at the end of every class.
+Journal questions can be found at http://georgia4h.org/wp-content/uploads/2018/08/42-2018-Journal-Vocab-Activites-Combined.pdf or at the end of this planner.